 - overcoming potential barriers to learning.

 Special educational provision is that which is additional to or different from the educational provision made generally for children of their age.
-Our SEN Policy details how we aim to ensure that the necessary provision is made for any pupil who has SEN and those needs are made known to all staff who are likely to work with them.
+Our SEND Policy details how we aim to ensure that the necessary provision is made for any pupil who has SEND and those needs are made known to all staff who are likely to work with them.

-As a school, we also have a SEN Information Report which details further the support which we as a school offer SEND pupils.
-Mrs Miles has recently taken over as our Inclusion Manager which includes the role of SENCO and she is always happy to discuss any questions or concerns you may have about SEND.
+As a school, we also have a SEND Information Report which details further the support which we as a school offer SEND pupils.
+Mrs Miles is our Inclusion Manager which includes the role of SENCO and she is always happy to discuss any questions or concerns you may have about SEND.
 Please do not hesitate to make an appointment.